Impact on Health Insurance Coverage

 To avoid a potential break in coverage, former spouses might want to apply for temporary continuation of FEHB coverage pending a decision on their eligibility for ongoing coverage as a former spouse; see Temporary Continuation of Coverage in Chapter 2, Section 1.

-Former spouses who do not meet the criteria for ongoing FEHB coverage may continue temporary coverage for three years from the date the marriage ended.
+Former spouses who do not meet the criteria for ongoing FEHB coverage may continue temporary coverage for 36 months from the date the marriage ended.
 To be eligible for temporary continuation, they need only have been covered by FEHB at some time during the 18 months before the marriage dissolved.
 The application must be filed within 60 days after the divorce or annulment.
 They are eligible to convert to a non-group health benefits contract when their temporary continuation of coverage ends.

 A former spouse’s entitlement to FEHB coverage, if based on entitlement to survivor benefits, normally continues for life.
 However, a former spouse’s FEHB enrollment may end, subject to a 31-day coverage extension for conversion to an individual contract, if: